 However, it looks that in my block of flats (3 buildings in total) non-smoking policy in common space doesn’t apply.
 Even though there are signs that clearly state “no smoking” and there is even a special designated area for the smokers.
 How fantastic is that, anyone?

 My apartment is close to the lift, which is surprisingly very quiet and doesn’t bother me at all.
-It is also near the back entrance to the building, which leads to the parking lot (I’m very grateful for my parking space).
+It is also near the back entrance of the building, which leads to the parking lot (I’m very grateful for my parking space).
 That door sometimes gets broken and doesn’t close properly, which during the windy days is incredibly annoying but still something I can live with.

 Under my windows, which all are facing the parking lot, there is a brick step, which for some reason the smokers believe belongs to them.
 Recently even the people from another building decided that smoking under my windows is the best and started migrating over here.
 I couldn’t be more thrilled for them and myself.
 I love having the smell of smoke or pot in my flat.
 Especially on a hot summer evening, when all the windows are open, there is nothing better than having difficulties to breathe and choking in one’s flat.